jeffgon/mcp-Algolia-node/README.md

 ### AB Testing

-- "Do I have any AB Tests currently running on application <APPLICATION_ID>?"
+- "Do I have any AB Tests currently running on application <application_id>?"

 ### Analytics